Frankfurt School: Praxis

-The singular exception to this was Herbert Marcuse, who engaged enthusiastically with the New Left in the 1960s and 70s.
+The singular exception to this was Herbert Marcuse, who engaged with the new left in the 1960s and 1970s.
 Marcuse's One-Dimensional Man described the containment of the working class by material consumption and mass media that diverted any possibility of a proletarian revolution.
 Although Marcuse considered this pessimistic state of affairs to be fait accompli when the book was published in 1964, he was surprised and pleased when almost immediately the civil rights movement intensified and serious opposition to the Vietnam war began.
 Student activists such as the Students for a Democratic Society in turn took an interest in Marcuse and his works.
 Formerly an obscure academic émigré, he rapidly became a controversial public intellectual known as the "Guru of the New Left".
 Marcuse did not aim for narrow, incremental reforms but for the "Great Refusal" of all existing culture and "total revolution" against capitalism.
-In the democratic protests movements, Marcuse saw agents of change that could supplement the quiescent working class and unite with third-world Communist revolutionaries.
+In the democratic protests movements, Marcuse saw agents of change that could supplement the quiescent working class and unite with third-world communist revolutionaries.
 Marcuse took an active role in the New Left, organizing events with students in the United States and the West German student movement.
-Throughout these activities he articulated ideas like those in his 1965 article, Repressive Tolerance concerning free speech and the use of violence.
-Marcuse argued that since Western societies engaged in imperialism abroad and repressed minorities at home, there was a "clear and present danger" justifying a "natural right" to resistance.
-He said, therefore, that contrary to traditional notions of free speech, speech that served to legitimize the status quo should not be tolerated.
-There was strong opposition to these ideas from the political right and also some opposition from the left.
-Douglas Kellner commented that the rhetoric of "clear and present danger" was often used by authorities to suppress radical resistance.
-German student leaders such as Rudi Dutschke interpreted Marcuse to legitimize their activities.
-Dutschke's willingness to consider violence was criticized by Jürgen Habermas as "left fascism" which drew condemnation from Oskar Negt and others.
-Habermas later withdrew the accusation of fascism during the German Autumn of 1977.